This primary election season, recognize that secure elections require public trust

 While political insiders obsess about the latest legal drama in the presidential race, we ought to be focused on issues of greater import, like seeking to improve elections and election security measures.
 As we do so, we must remember that the need to maintain and renew the health of our constitutional republic and American democracy demands a recognition that our elections are already fundamentally secure and trustworthy.

-This article was first published by the Utah News Dispatch, part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Utah News Dispatch, like Oregon Capital Chronicle, is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Utah News Dispatch maintains editorial independence.
 Contact Editor McKenzie Romero for questions: info@utahnewsdispatch.com.
 Follow Utah News Dispatch on Facebook and Twitter.

-The post This primary election season, recognize that secure elections require public trust appeared first on Washington State Standard.
+The post This primary election season, recognize that secure elections require public trust appeared first on Oregon Capital Chronicle.